 However, Lucas and Clark (2006) could not appropriately handle the issue of control variables.
 As pointed out by Zimmermann and Easterlin (2006), including time-variant control variables into within-person level, not between-person level, would be a crucial point in the test of the set-point theory, even though they did not provide explicit explanation about how each control variable worked in their multi-level analysis.
 In this research, I specifically focus on the effect of age and income as within-person level control variables.
-As a well-known association in SWB literature, the effect of age on SWB appears as U-shape16, which means that one's level of SWB goes down from early twenties, reaches at the lowest point in sometime middle forties, and goes up again after that point (e.g., Blanchflower and Oswald 2008, 2009).
+As a well-known association in SWB literature, the effect of age on SWB appears as U-shape, which means that one's level of SWB goes down from early twenties, reaches at the lowest point in sometime middle forties, and goes up again after that point (e.g., Blanchflower and Oswald 2008, 2009).
 Considering the fact that a majority of people experience their first marriage in their twenties or thirties, the whole years from the premarital to adaptation period in previous studies was largely overlapped with the range where age has a negative influence on SWB.
-Therefore, we can suspect a strong possibility that the SWB of the adaptation period would be declining due to the age effect, not the adaptation effect itself.
-This possibility can make it difficult to detect a difference of SWB between premarital and adaptation period.
-Meanwhile, considering income as a covariate may lead to an opposite outcome because age and income are positively associated to each other in the young adult age, and income has a positive influence on SWB.
+Therefore, we can suspect a strong possibility that the SWB of the adaptation period would be declining due to the

-16 Glenn (2009) did not agree with the U-shape age effect.
+&lt;sup>16 Glenn (2009) did not agree with the U-shape age effect.
 Particularly, he pointed out complexity of intercorrelation among age, marriage, and SWB and argued that marital status should not be controlled in the study of the relationship between age and SWB.
 Considering the issue of control variables, the current research provides separate analysis results with and without control variables.